How to Get a Loan with Bad Credit

-Avoid traditional institutions
+Avoid traditional financial institutions

 To grant a personal loan and—more generally—all types of loans, conventional banks study the applicant’s indebtedness and the stability of their situation, but they also consult their credit report and take their rating into account.
 In other words, if your score is bad, it’s pointless to go to the counter of a traditional institution, even if you have held an open account there for years, because your application will be denied.